Jason696867/make_files/dev-target/crossdevelop/README.md

 Run --as root-- the interactive script to deploy the system to your card:

-        sudo ./prepare_redstripe_device
+	sudo ./prepare_Project_device

-You will be asked to select the device to build, and the console type (E, LDV, or X) with which the boot device will be used.
+You will be asked to select the device to build, and the target type (E, LDV, or X) with which the boot device will be used.
 This takes about three minutes once you've answered the initial questions.